2018 Nautilus Award, Silver Medal (Ecology and Environment)

 Many are calling the epoch ahead the “Anthropocene” or “Age of Humans.”
-It is clear that our species will be intimately involved in creating this future world.
+Our species will be intimately involved in creating this future world.
 But what will define this new age and in what sense will it be a “human” one?

-The challenges we face are much more significant than the familiar litany of impacts such as climate change, species extinction, and toxic pollution.
+The challenges we face are much more significant than the familiar litany of impacts like climate change, species extinction, and toxic pollution.
 Earth is entering a period in which some of its most fundamental processes are being co-opted and redesigned.
-Synthetic biologists, climate engineers, and nanotechnologists are reaching deeply enough into the workings of nature to alter the very metabolism of the planet.
-In so doing, they start humanity down the path towards an entirely new, synthetic world.
+Synthetic biologists, climate engineers, and nanotechnologists are reaching deep into the workings of nature to alter the very metabolism of the planet.
+They are leading humanity on the path towards an entirely new, synthetic world.